Listen to this article

 Each participant could present as many extra virgin olive oil samples as desired.
 Always from an homogenous sample.

 The oils submitted to the contest must proceed from an homogenous batch and its size will be at least of 500 kg for individual millers and of 1000 kg for cooperatives.

 When the virgin olive oil from an homogeneous batch submitted to the contest is stored in two or more containers, these will be tested together in order to obtain only one final sample.
 No matter what, the container must be in the same facilities.

-- Innovation Award to producers, cooperatives or packaging brands, national or international that submit their innovation
+- Innovation Award to the producer, cooperative or packager, national or internat submited with their innovation.

-- 3 Local Variety Award to the Best EVOO of local variety, autochthonous or of special interest.
+- Local Variety Award to the Best Extra Virgin Olive Oil Local Variety, authoucthonous or of interest.

 SUBMISSIONS, CHARACTERISTICS AND DEADLINES

 - The samples can be sent from the 20th of September at the beginning of the campaign.
 The deadline for sending the samples with the physicochemical analysis with at least of two of these parameters (acidity, peroxides, waxes, K and esters, will be the 1st of March of the Campaign)

 - Each sample will have its correspondent physicochemical analysis where at least the acidity and peroxides will be specified.